d365collaborative/d365ce.integrations/docs/Get-D365ODataEntityData.md

 Remember that most Data Entities in a D365CE environment is named by its singular name, but most be retrieve using the plural name

 E.g.
-The version 3 of the customers Data Entity is named CustomerV3, but can only be retrieving using CustomersV3
+The account Data Entity is named "account", but can only be retrieving using "accounts"

-Look at the Get-D365ODataPublicEntity cmdlet to help you obtain the correct name
+Use the XRMToolBox (https://www.xrmtoolbox.com) to help you identify the names of the Data Entities that you are looking for

 ```yaml
 Type: String